 A Victorian-age scientist returns to London with his paleontological bag-of-bones discovery from Papua New Guinea.
 Unfortunately, when exposed to water, flesh returns to the bones ...
 See full summary »

 Five strangers board a train and are joined by a mysterious fortune teller who offers to read their Tarot cards.
-Five separate stories unfold: An architect returns to his ancestoral home to find a werewolf out for revenge; a doctor discovers his new wife is a vampire; a huge plant takes over a house; a musician gets involved with voodoo; an art critic is pursued by a disembodied hand.
+Five separate stories unfold: An architect returns to his ancestral home to find a werewolf out for revenge; a doctor suspects his new wife is a vampire; an intelligent vine takes over a house; a jazz musician plagiarizes music from a voodoo ceremony; a pompous art critic is pursued by a disembodied hand.
 Written by

 Col Needham <email@example.com>

 Marsh tells DR. Terror to shuffle the cards and as He's shuffling them it fades into Marsh's story..
 I've always thought Marsh's card tapping occurred off screen after the shuffling.
 So it isn't necessarily a goof depending on how you interpret it.
 See more »

 This town isn't big enough for two doctors... or two vampires.

 [turns into a bat and flies away]

 Five travellers on an overnight train are told their fortunes by a mysterious old man (Peter Cushing) who turns out to be... well, you'll see.